 - Darcha – The starting point; you can camp here to rest and acclimatize.

-- Palamo – A beautiful campsite along the river, surrounded by mountains.
+- Palamo – One of the beautiful camping sites near Shingo La Pass along the river, surrounded by mountains.

 - Zanskar Sumdo – A popular stop where two rivers meet, perfect for an overnight stay.